 The pressing need to address maternal and infant health disparities calls for a bold acknowledgment of racism as a root cause and the systemic transformation necessary to confront it.
-Racism's communities like Dayton grappling with historical segregation, structural inequities, and redlining.
+Racism's pervasive impact on health outcomes is evident, with communities like Dayton grappling with historical segregation, structural inequities, and redlining.
 Stories of marginalized mothers reflect the tangible consequences of these systemic injustices, where many assert, "If I was a white mom, that wouldn't be happening."